This post has some free German worksheets that you can use with beginners.

 The kids have made amazing progress with these already!

-The first three sets are available for $2.50 each (click on the links above) or you can purchase the bundle below for $6.50 which includes Family, Weather/Seasons, Winter Words, Sickness and Symptoms, Valentine’s Day, and Clothing.
+These sets are available for $2.50 to $3.50 each (click on the links above) or you can purchase the bundle below for $6.50 which includes Family, Weather/Seasons, Winter Words, Sickness and Symptoms, Valentine’s Day, and Clothing.

 Check your PayPal email address for the download link.